- How is melanoma skin cancer treated?

 If melanoma has spread from the skin to distant organs such as the lungs or brain, the cancer is very unlikely to be curable by surgery.
 Even when only 1 or 2 metastases are found by imaging tests such as CT or MRI scans, there are likely to be other areas of metastasis that are too small to be found by these scans.

 Surgery is sometimes done in these circumstances, but the goal is usually to try to control the cancer rather than to cure it.
-If 1 or even a few metastases are present and can be completely removed, this surgery may help some patients live longer.
-Removing metastases in some places, such as the brain, might also relieve symptoms and help improve the patient's quality of life.
+If 1 or even a few metastases are present and can be removed completely, this surgery may help some people live longer.
+Removing metastases in some places, such as the brain, might also relieve symptoms and help improve the person’s quality of life.

 If you have metastatic melanoma and surgery is offered as a treatment option, talk to your doctor and be sure you understand what the goal of the surgery would be, as well as its possible benefits and risks.